 Eligible generators and customers that can demand side manage their consumption can both participate in this scheme.

 The CfD Operational Levy covers the operational costs of administrating CfD and is charged on a pence per kWh basis as shown above and will be reviewed by the relevant regulatory body on an annual basis.
-This has recently been updated from 0.00397 pence per kWh to the published rate for 2016/2017 of 0.00509 pence per kWh.

-Please note: although the charges above are calculated using pence per kWh rates expressed to six decimal places, the figures are shown on bills to three decimal places for clarity.
+Please note: although the charges above are calculated using pence per kWh rates expressed to four decimal places, the figures are shown on bills to three decimal places for clarity.
 Rounding is applied in a conventional manner.